solodev/cloud-documentation/src/tutorials/wordpress/index.md

 ## Prerequisites

 - An active [AWS account](/quickstart/cloud/aws/).
-- Access to manage your domain (through AWS Route 53 or another registrar).
+- Access to manage or to create your domain (through AWS Route 53 or another registrar).
 - Sufficient permissions in your AWS account to create and manage resources.

 ## Launch WordPress Pro